 Georgia premises liability laws hold property owners and operators responsible for dangerous conditions on their premises liable for the injuries that are caused by those conditions.
 For example, if you slip and fall at a grocery store or restaurant, premises liability law might hold the store or restaurant legally responsible for your injuries, depending on the circumstances.
 Sometimes the fall might occur because there is a spill on the floor that is not removed or there is an unsafe condition like an uneven floor or carpet that isn’t properly maintained.
 Or you might be walking to your car at an apartment parking lot and you are assaulted, in that instance the apartment complex owner might be held responsible for failure to provide adequate lighting or other security.
-Charles Scholle is an Atlanta Georgia lawyer with nearly two decades of experience in representing clients who have been seriously injured due to the negligence or willful acts of property owners or managers.
+Charles Scholle is an Atlanta slip and fall accident attorney with more than two decades of experience in representing clients who have been seriously injured due to the negligence or willful acts of property owners or managers.
+He founded Scholle Law and has built a team of skilled lawyers, paralegals and other professionals that service our clients with the utmost care and concern.

-Other common situations that might give rise to a premises liability claim include:
+In addition to those mentioned, there are a number of common situations that might give rise to a premises liability claim.
+These include:

 - Icy or wet walkways or stairs including public sidewalks around private property